Highlights from the Ratings and Financial Report for Citrix Systems Inc. (CTXS)

 Raymond James gave a rating of “Outperform” to CTXS, setting the target price at $124 in the report published on March 17th of the current year.

-Volatility was left at 2.86%, however, over the last 30 days, the volatility rate increased by 2.34%, as shares sank -3.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.10% lower at present.
+Volatility was left at 2.41%, however, over the last 30 days, the volatility rate increased by 2.79%, as shares surge +7.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.74% upper at present.

-During the last 5 trading sessions, CTXS fell by -2.64%, which changed the moving average for the period of 200-days by +19.25% in comparison to the 20-day moving average, which settled at $135.69.
-In addition, Citrix Systems Inc. saw 20.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTXS rose by +7.09%, which changed the moving average for the period of 200-days by +30.55% in comparison to the 20-day moving average, which settled at $136.16.
+In addition, Citrix Systems Inc. saw 30.97% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading